AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * References that validates the use cases can be found [here](HighValueProjectTutorials/References.md).
 It also includes my papers.

+* For ensemble systems, you can have a look [here](HighValueProjectTutorials/EnsembleSystems.md).

 * Before you engage in integrating machine, deep and reinforcement learning models into live projects, I recommend you to have a look at safe practices [here](HighValueProjectTutorials/SafePracticesForLiveProjects.md).

 * The content of this page and its links are licensed under the DataPredict™ library's [Terms And Conditions](TermsAndConditions.md).
 This includes the codes shown in the links below.